auenoieu2024/ADS-Project-Group-2/README.md

 `README.md` — This document.

 # Prerequisites & Environment
-- Python 3.8–3.12
+- Python ??
-- Built-in libraries only (no external installs).
+- Our project is designed to run entirely with built-in libraries (no external installation required).

 # Installation & Execution
 Click Code → Download ZIP on the repository page.